The Absolutely True Diary of a Part-Time Indian: Plot

-Junior develops a crush on the school's most popular white girl, Penelope, and becomes study friends with an intelligent student named Gordy.
-His interactions with the white students give him a better perspective both on white culture and his own.
-He realizes how much stronger his family ties are than those of his white classmates, noticing that many of the white fathers never come to their children's school events.
-Junior also realizes that the white students have different rules than those he grew up with, which is evident when he reacts to an insult from the school's star athlete, Roger, by punching him in the face.
-Junior hit him, as he would have been expected to do on the reservation, and he expects Roger to get revenge.
-But Roger never does; in fact, Roger and his friends show Junior more respect.
-Junior also gets closer to Penelope, which makes him more popular with the other girls at the school.
+Junior develops a crush on popular girl Penelope and befriends straight-A student Gordy.
+His interactions with the white students give him more perspective on both white culture and his own, and he finds himself torn between pressures to fit in at Reardan and his sense of loyalty to his Indian heritage.
+He realizes how much stronger his family ties are than those of his white classmates, noticing that many of the white fathers never attend school events.
+Junior also realizes that the white students have different rules than those he grew up with, evident when he reacts to an insult from the school's star athlete, Roger, by punching him in the face, as would be expected of him on the reservation.
+To his surprise, Roger never seeks revenge, and in fact only ends up respecting Junior more after the incident.
+Junior also grows closer to Penelope, which greatly increases his popularity as the 'almost boyfriend' of the most popular girl in the school.

-Roger suggests that Junior try out for the basketball team, and to Junior's surprise, he makes the varsity team, which pits him against his former school, Wellpinit, and specifically Rowdy, who is Wellpinit's star freshman and has been leading them to first place.
-Their first match demonstrates to Junior just how angry the reservation people are at him for transferring: when he enters the court, they boo and insult him.
-During the game, Rowdy elbows Junior in the head and knocks him unconscious and one of the fans throws a coin at Junior.
-While suffering some injuries from the game, Junior and his coach become closer as Coach tells him that he admires Junior's commitment to the team.
-Later on, his grandmother, whom Junior looks up to the most on the reservation, is hit and killed by a drunk driver.
-After his grandmother's funeral, a family friend, Eugene, is shot in the face by his friend Bobby while drunk after fighting over alcohol.
-After grieving and reflecting on his loved ones' deaths, Junior plays in his basketball team's second match against Wellpinit.
-Reardan wins and Junior gets to block Rowdy.
-Junior feels triumphant until he sees the Wellpinit players' faces after their defeat and remembers the difficulties they face at home and their lack of hope for a future; ashamed, he runs to the locker room, where he vomits and then breaks down in tears.
-Later, Junior receives news of the death of his sister and her husband who were killed in a fire at their trailer.
+Roger suggests that Junior should try out for the basketball team.
+To Junior's surprise, he makes the varsity team, which pits him against his former school, Wellpinit, and Rowdy, who is Wellpinit's star freshman.
+When Junior enters the court for his first match, his former schoolmates boo and insult him.
+Junior suffers some injuries from the game, namely from Rowdy knocking him unconscious, but his coach commends his commitment to the team.

+Later on, Junior's grandmother is hit and killed by a drunk driver.
+After her funeral, a family friend, Eugene, is shot in the face by his friend Bobby while both are intoxicated and fighting over the last sip of alcohol.
+Later, Reardan wins their second match against Wellpinit.
+Junior feels triumphant until he sees the look of defeat on the Wellpinit players' faces and remembers the lack of hope he had for his future while growing up on the reservation.
+Ashamed, he runs to the locker room, vomits, and breaks down sobbing.
+Later, Junior receives news that his sister and her husband were killed in a fire at their trailer.